Seteco/Somorrostro/statsd.md

 #### dimension patterns

-netdata allows adding multiple dimensions to chart, by matching the statsd metrics with a netdata simple pattern.
+netdata allows adding multiple dimensions to a chart, by matching the statsd metrics with a netdata simple pattern.

 Assume we have an API that provides statsd metrics for each response code per method it supports, like these: